 |Dong quai wei (extended roots)||promote blood flow and slow blood clots|

 |Dong quai xu (finer hair-like roots)||promote blood flow and relieve pain|

 Promoting healthy blood circulation

 The available data on how your body absorbs and excretes dong quai suggest that dong quai may improve blood circulation and relieve pain.
-Research has also found that water and ethanol extracts from dong quai effectively decreased fat accumulation.
-Excess fatty tissue can increase your risk for type 2 diabetes and heart disease.

 One 2005 study reported an increase of blood flow and drop in blood pressure in a dog, cat, and rabbit after injecting dong quai root oil, according to the European Medicines Agency.